DragonGawain/dndNotes/story.md

     -   Asteria (absent)
     -   Distia: wonderous item
     -   Ogo: none
-    -   Rattamis: armor => I bought it off of Rattamis in exhange for 60% of gold rewards from this quest and the next 3 quests
+    -   Rattamis: armour => I bought it off of Rattamis in exhange for 60% of gold rewards from this quest and the next 3 quests
     -   Ryuzen: wonderous item
     -   Tyrah: none
     -   Vevinier: wonderous item